Lipoic acid: Biological sources and degradation

 Lipoic acid is present in many foods in which it is bound to lysine in proteins, but slightly more so in kidney, heart, liver, spinach, broccoli, and yeast extract.
 Naturally occurring lipoic acid is always covalently bound and not readily available from dietary sources.
 In addition, the amount of lipoic acid present in dietary sources is low.
 For instance, the purification of lipoic acid to determine its structure used an estimated 10 tons of liver residue, which yielded 30 mg of lipoic acid.
 As a result, all lipoic acid available as a supplement is chemically synthesized.

 Baseline levels (prior to supplementation) of RLA and R-DHLA have not been detected in human plasma.
 RLA has been detected at 12.3−43.1 ng/mL following acid hydrolysis, which releases protein-bound lipoic acid.
 Enzymatic hydrolysis of protein bound lipoic acid released 1.4−11.6 ng/mL and <1-38.2 ng/mL using subtilisin and alcalase, respectively.

 Digestive proteolytic enzymes cleave the R-lipoyllysine residue from the mitochondrial enzyme complexes derived from food but are unable to cleave the lipoic acid-L-lysine amide bond.
 Both synthetic lipoamide and (R)-lipoyl-L-lysine are rapidly cleaved by serum lipoamidases, which release free (R)-lipoic acid and either L-lysine or ammonia.
 Little is known about the degradation and utilization of aliphatic sulfides such as lipoic acid, except for cysteine.

 Lipoic acid is metabolized in a variety of ways when given as a dietary supplement in mammals.
-Degradation to tetranorlipoic acid, oxidation of one or both of the sulfur atoms to the sulfoxide, and S-methylation of the sulfide were observed.
-Conjugation of unmodified lipoic acid to glycine was detected especially in mice.
+Degradation to tetranorlipoic acid in which the four CH_{2}-groups between the ring and the carboxilic acid are removed, oxidation of one or both of the sulfur atoms to the sulfoxide, and S-methylation of the sulfide occur.
 Degradation of lipoic acid is similar in humans, although it is not clear if the sulfur atoms become significantly oxidized.
-Apparently mammals are not capable of utilizing lipoic acid as a sulfur source.